Procedures for Doctoral Study

 - After the draft is circulated through the committee, the major professor works with the student in evaluating suggestions made by committee members before the draft is submitted as a final product.

-- Encourages the student to disseminate dissertation results though publications, presentations at professional meetings and to appropriate persons who are involved in the study.
-It is recommended that a manuscript ready to be submitted to a professional journal to be prepared and available at the Final Examination.
+- Encourages the student to disseminate dissertation results through publications, presentations at professional meetings, and to appropriate persons who are involved in the study.
+It is recommended that a manuscript be ready to be submitted to a professional journal to be prepared and available at the Final Examination.
 It is acceptable to have this be the format of the dissertation.

 Role of the Student: